 - Match and Grant Eligibility Guidance

-Signed invoice packets should be sent (via mail, Fax, or email) to the IDEM Project Manager (PM).
+Signed invoice packets should be sent (via email) to the IDEM Project Manager (PM).
 He or she will review the invoice and accompanying documentation to be sure the information is complete and accurate; including whether expenditures are appropriate for the project and work was completed within the grant agreement (or contract) term.
 If there are problems or questions about the invoice or documentation, the PM will contact the Grantee.
 Once the PM signs off on the invoice, payment will be direct deposited into the Grantee’s bank account in 4 - 6 weeks.